Thommyaso/tmux/README.md

-# This is the configuration for tmux, to automatically run any repository from devilbox, with devilbox docker running as a background session and selected project opened together with file watcher already running in the background and nvim opend and focused

-This configuration is set up to use window 0 for  any terminal pnes that are ment to be run, upon detachting from this session, every process from that window gets stopped by tmux (it runs Control + c on every pane).
-Upon re-attaching to the session, each pane from that window gets it original command re-run (for example if 'npm run dev' was used in that pane, that command will be fired for that pane on session attach).

-Devilbox is run in separate session, in the background.
-The session is called: devilbox.

-### There is an auto-complete configured, just press ``` <tab> ``` as you type ( script is set up to look for projects inside ``` ~/devilbox/data/www/ ```, and only repositories from that folder are available ).

-## Configuration:
+# Tmux Configuration for Devilbox Projects

+## This tmux configuration allows you to seamlessly run any repository from chosen directory.
+By default it is setup for projects inside Devilbox, but it can be adjusted if needed.
+## It integrates Docker session running in the background with a selected project environment, a file watcher, and an opened and focused Neovim editor.

+### Key Features:
+- Utilizes tmux window 0 for all terminal processes.
+When detached, all running processes in this window are automatically stopped by tmux (Ctrl+C is sent to every pane).
+- Upon reattaching to the session, each pane resumes its original command.
+For example, if npm run dev was running in a pane, it will automatically restart upon reattaching.
+- Devilbox runs in a separate background session named devilbox.
+(This can be configured to run any other Docker setup, or be compleatly disabled)
+- Includes auto-complete functionality for project selection, scanning repositories in ~/devilbox/data/www/.
+Only repositories from this directory are available for use.

+### Configuration Steps:
+1. Create a Symlink
-1. Symlink 'work' script to '/usr/local/bin/' to make work script awailable globally for the user
+    - Link the work script to /usr/local/bin/ to make it globally accessible:
-2. Open bashrc config using ```nvim  ~/.bashrc ``` and add ``` source /path/to/the/repository/.bash_completion.sh ``` to make auto-complete permanently available for the ``` work ``` command.
+        ``` sudo ln -s /path/to/work /usr/local/bin/work ```

+2. Update .bashrc
+    - Add the following line to your .bashrc file using Neovim or any other editor:
+        ``` source /path/to/the/repository/.bash_completion.sh ```
+    This enables auto-completion for the work command.

+3. Apply Changes
+    - Reload the .bashrc configuration:
-3. Run ``` source ~/.bashrc ``` to apply changes
+        ``` source ~/.bashrc ```

+## Setting Up Custom Scripts for Projects

-## You can setup custom scripts for your projects if there is additionall configuration you want to run alongside your project:
+You can define custom scripts for specific projects to run alongside their configurations.
+This is particularly useful for additional commands or settings unique to a project.

-To set this up, you need to place your scripts inside ``` custom_settings/<project-directory-name>/<custom-script> ```, example:
+### How to Configure:
+1. Place your custom scripts in:
+    ``` custom_settings/<project-directory-name>/<custom-script> ```
+    - Example:

-    If you have a project called snake_game, and for that specyfic project you need additional windows/panes opened etc.
+        If your project is named snake_game, and it requires additional configurations:

-    Create a directory inside ``` custom_settings ``` name it ``` snake_game ```, then inside freshly created directory you can
-    set custom scripts, defining any additional configuration you need.
-Then you run:
+        Create a directory:
+            ``` custom_settings/snake_game/ ```
+        Add your script inside this directory.

+2. Run the work command with the custom script:
-        work snake_game <custom-script-name>
+    ``` work snake_game <custom-script-name> ```

-This command will run selected project with chosen custom confuguration.
-Auto-complete also works for custom scripts, press ``` <tab> ``` to use it -- it automatically searches for scripts stored in directory inside custom_script referening that specyfic project.
+### The command automatically detects and runs the selected project with the specified custom script.
+Auto-complete is also supported for both project directories and custom scripts.

+### You may need to run command ```sudo chmod +x <script-name> ``` to make scripts executable.